API Bouncer

 Resource health helps you diagnose and get support when an Azure issue impacts your resources

-Continuous IntegrationAuth: API KeyHTTPS: NoCORS: noStatus: unknown
+Continuous IntegrationAuth: API KeyHTTPS: NoCORS: noStatus: alive

 Getting Started